Azure/deployment-stacks/README.md

   -Name mySubStack
 ```

 To delete all the managed resources, update the deploymentStack with an empty template and set `-UpdateBehavior purgeResources`, then delete the deploymentStack.
 Note the scope resources (resource group, management group, subscription, and tenant) and the implicitly created resources are not deleted.
+These resources need to be removed manually.

 ## Use remote templates, and template specs